 401(k) Withdrawal Rules

-If you do really need to take money out of your 401(k) before you reach retirement age, you can sometimes take a loan from the plan.
+If you really need to take money out of your 401(k) before you reach retirement age, some companies will allow you to borrow from your account.
 You pay back the money over a period of time and the interest rate is low.
 The biggest risk to this is that if you lose your job and are no longer part of the plan, you must pay back the loan within 60 days.
-Otherwise, it’s treated as an early withdrawal.
+If you don’t pay it back in full, the loan is treated as an early withdrawal.

 How to Open a 401(k) Plan